-When we enter the zendo (meditation hall), we pause at the door and bow with hands in gassho towards the Buddha altar.
-Gassho position is hands palm to palm and fingers together.
-We bow from the waist.
+When we enter the zendo (meditation hall), we pause at the door and bow from the waist, with hands in gassho towards the Buddha altar.

 Once the zazen period begins, we no longer bow to those who enter late, but stay in our zazen posture.

 Zazen begins with the sound of clappers, and then three bells.
 From the moment we take our seat until the sound of the third bell fades, we can move to adjust our posture.
 After that, we sit in stillness.

 During zazen, we sit in an upright and dignified posture with eyes slightly open and unfocused down on a spot on the floor or wall in front of us.

 Whether we sit on a chair, a cushion, or a kneeling bench (seiza), we create a three-pointed foundation with our bodies.
 On a chair, both feet are flat, and the third point of balance is our buttocks.
 We don’t lean back in the chair, but sit gently upright.

 On a cushion or bench, our knees are on the mat (zabuton) and our buttocks are on the edge of the cushion, or supported by the seiza bench.